Bru-sic/week_01_homework/README.md

 * *How is the company funded?
 How much funding have they received?*
-According to [CrunchBase](https://www.crunchbase.com/organization/ripple-labs/company_financials), Ripple has raised a total of $293.8M in funding over 14 rounds between May 2015 to August 2021 from 43 investors.
+    Ripple has raised a total of $293.8M in funding over 14 rounds between May 2015 to August 2021 from 43 different investors.[^CrunchBase]

 ## Business Activities: